CakeCoded/CkEditor/README.md

 echo $this->Form->input('field_name');
 ```

-Except that CK Editor will be loaded instead of a text area!
+Except that CKEditor will be loaded instead of a text area!

 ## Advanced Options

-You can make adjustments to CK Editor and the form input as needed.
+You can make adjustments to CKEditor and the form input as needed.
 There is full flexibility in this regard.

 The full explaination is as follows: